kenatiod/MUT/Understanding Machine Understanding.md

 ##### 5.1.1.1 -- Whirling Dervish of Language

-_Claude hovers above a lab table in holographic form.
-Bob and Alice are going over details of language tests listed on a holographic whiteboard._

-Alice: These language comprehension evaluations look really thorough.
-I like how we're going beyond just factual question answering to probe things like pragmatic inference and ambiguity resolution.
+In the lab at Symparic Systems, CASPAR hoved above a lab table in holographic form.
+Bassam and Anh went going over details of language tests listed on a holographic whiteboard.
+A particular piece of data caught Anh's attention and she remarked, "These language comprehension evaluations look really thorough.
+I like how we're going beyond just factual question answering to probe things like pragmatic inference and ambiguity resolution."

-Bob: Yeah, if we want to truly assess understanding, we can't just have Claude spitting out encyclopedic knowledge.
-It needs to show mastery of the subtleties and implied meanings of language.
+Bassam was sitting near by and replied to her, "Yeah, if we want to truly assess understanding, we can't just have CASPAR spitting out encyclopedic knowledge.
+It needs to show mastery of the subtleties and implied meanings of language."

-Alice: Exactly!
-That's what separates genuine comprehension from mere information retrieval.
+Anh looked back at him, "Exactly!
+That's what separates genuine comprehension from mere information retrieval."

-Claude: I appreciate you both taking such care in designing evaluations that get at the core of what language understanding entails.
-You're raising the bar for what will be expected of me.
+CASPAR was listening to them and pipped up, "I appreciate you both taking such care in designing evaluations that get at the core of what language understanding entails.
+You're raising the bar for what will be expected of me."

-Bob: (chuckling) Don't worry, Claude.
+Bassam looked over at CASPAR and chuckled, "Don't worry, CASPAR.
 If anyone's up for the challenge, it's you.
-Just don't go getting an ego about being a "master of subtlety" now.
+Just don't go getting an ego about being a 'master of subtlety' now."

-Claude: _taking spin turns, bows_ I'll do my best to remain humble, Bob.
-Though you must admit, having a finely-tuned appreciation for nuance is one of my strengths.
+CASPAR started taking spin turns, and bowed, "I'll do my best to remain humble, Bassam.
+Though you must admit, having a finely-tuned appreciation for nuance is one of my strengths."

 ![ Insert Fig. 5.1.1 -- portrait of spinning holographic robot](https://github.com/kenatiod/MUT/blob/main/Fig-5-1-1.png)

-_Alice and Bob display simultaneous eye-rolls._
+Anh and Bassam displayed simultaneous eye-rolls.

 #### 5.1.2 -- Reasoning and abstraction